dgreisen/ShareJS-Tutorials/tutorial.md

 Add the ShareJS Server
 ----------------------
-Incredibly simple, just add the ShareJS dependency and bind the ShareJS server to our connect server
+Incredibly simple, just add the ShareJS dependency and pass our app into shareJS.
+ShareJS will handle creating the server for us.

 <pre>
 # import the Connect middleware (http://www.senchalabs.org/connect/)